Friday, December 04, 2009

-(If you wish to hear an audio version of the following, while reading along, please go HERE.
-It's lengthy, so give it a good chance to load!)
+(If you wish to hear an audio version of this, please go HERE.
+It's a bit lengthy, so give it a good chance to load!)

 Once upon a time, there was a poinsettia named Pointy.